raphslalom/ds-vm/slalomdsvm/readme.md

 # [users only]
 # Download the box and register it with vagrant
 # Do this overnight, the box is ≈10GB, this will take a while.
+# IMPORTANT:
+# Make sure your laptop is plugged-in and configured to not go to sleep.
 vagrant box add --name slalomds http://...TBD...

 # [developers only]